 North Carolina law bans employers from inquiring about an applicant’s expunged criminal history, including arrests, charges and convictions.
 A job applicant in North Carolina also does not have to disclose any expunged criminal history in answering questions on a pre-employment screening questionnaire.

 For any criminal offense committed by a minor, North Carolina courts typically seal all related records.
 You generally will be prohibited from accessing sealed North Carolina records for hiring purposes.

 How Far Back Does a Background Check Go in North Carolina?

 Several states impose a seven-year retrospective limit for an applicant’s criminal history, which means you could only view criminal information on the candidate from the past seven years.
 North Carolina does not impose a limit on the “lookback period” for an applicant’s criminal history.
 As such, you can view the accessible criminal history information on an applicant in NC for as far back as your screening needs require.

 Of course, you will want to be observant of the federal FCRA and its limitations when you determine the scope of searches for your background checks.

-Do Pending Charges Show Up on Background Checks in NC?
+Do Pending Charges Show Up on Background Checks in North Carolina?

 Unless the criminal records for an incident have been expunged, a NC background check will include pending criminal charges.
 You are not prohibited under North Carolina law from considering the pendency of criminal charges in making hiring decisions if you do not otherwise run afoul of the applicable EEOC restrictions.

-How Do I Get a Background Check in NC?
+How Do I Get a Background Check in North Carolina?

 Conducting a North Carolina background check on a prospective employee is quite involved if your objective is to compile a complete, accurate candidate profile.